Delni/blog/content/posts/git-config-kungfu/index.en.md

 ```

 ## Gitmessage
 One other nice little thing you can add to your config is the message template.
-If you use some commit convention like [Gitmoji](https://gitmoji.dev/) or [Conventionnal Commit](https://www.conventionalcommits.org/en/v1.0.0/), it is a good place to put it.
+If you use some commit convention like [Gitmoji](https://gitmoji.dev/) or [Conventional Commit](https://www.conventionalcommits.org/en/v1.0.0/), it is a good place to put it.
 You can also add some decoration to remember recommended line length, add your coworkers...
-My pro-tip is to comment each line with `#`, so you only have to uncomment the line(s) you are interrested in on committing.
+My pro-tip is to comment each line with `#`, so you only have to uncomment the line(s) you are interested in on committing.

 To use these templates, simply write them in some files, and then add the path to the file in your config.
 For instance:
 ```toml